Gear

 Containers

 Containers can contain things.
 A smartphone can contain apps.
 A keyring can contain keys or keychain dongles and tools.
 A kit is essentially a container.
-A bag or backpack is also a container and could be used, but in the zone system these items should be kept to a minimum unless they are small, ephemeral or part of your character's look.
+A bag or backpack is also a container.

 Containers can contain up to their level of things plus two for small items like key chains, charms on a necklace/bracelet, a belt or belt pouch.
 Most containers can contain their level * 2 medium items.
 Large bags for resource intense came contain level + 2 large items.